flimflam-austin/hugo-cms-test/content/quick_reads/20180318-18-02-18-mccabe-drama-rama/index.md

       * Inspector General of DOJ aka “IG”

-      * IG: _‘mission is to detect and deter waste, fraud, abuse, and misconduct in DOJ programs and personnel’_
+      * IG:_‘mission is to detect and deter waste, fraud, abuse, and misconduct in DOJ programs and personnel’_

       * Major Tasks: Reviewing FBI’s investigation into Hillary Clinton’s use of a private email server & Trump/Russia meddling.
     _key: card-6-50cdf666-e82e-44dc-9d66-1042a4ad9751
   - order: 6
+    useCheckmark: false
     body: >-
       What We Don’t Know: